scamden/bedrock/README.md

 You should test enough things to feel comfortable that the system works, and if you start spending a lot of time discussing the testing frameworks/strategies/whatever then it distracts you from building the thing you're trying to test.

+Both unit tests and integration tests are written with tape.
+Unit tests are executed as-is using raw node.
+Integration tests are browserified and executed with Karma + Headless Firefox.

 ### But How Do I Debug???